jewelsofthought/neshama/site/posts/neshama/card1.md

 >The modern ages has brought us less for more, and more for less.

-Does that just refer to material things, perhaps?
+Does that just only to material things?

 ### Revelation